tpruuden/NexStarGPS/README.md

 Without the work of Andre Paquette you find at http://www.paquettefamily.ca/nexstar/NexStar_AUX_Commands_10.pdf this library would have been impossible.
 Andre you rock!

-This library does not utilize CTS/RTS pins found on Celestron AUX port connector, allowing usage of widely available 4-pin telephone cables.

 Licence
 =======
 Copyright 2014 Thomas Peuss <thomas at peuss dot de>